mrchess/spine-comments/README.markdown

-Fully functional comments system in SpineJS.
+Fully functional comments system in SpineJS and CoffeeScript.
 Just change the model to suit yours and put your AJAX calls in the submit methods.

+Check out the /example for a live working demo!

 Uses SpineJS 0.0.4 (http://maccman.github.com/spine/)
+JavaScript written using Coffee